-Section 5.4 A table that shows your costs for a long-term (up to a 100-day) supply of a drug
+Section 5.4 Refer to your Prescription Drug Benefits Chart in yourSummary of Benefits for a table that shows your costs for a long-term (up to 100-day) supply of a drug

-For some drugs, you can get a long-term supply (also called an extended supply).
+For some drugs, you can get a long-term supply (also called an "extended supply").
 A long-term supply is up to a 100-day supply.

-The table below shows what you pay when you get a long-term supply of a drug.
+Refer to your Prescription Drug Benefits Chart in your Summary of Benefits for a table that shows what you pay when you get a long-term (up to 100-day) supply of a drug.